For students

 Move to the music

 Listen to your piece in headphones and go for a walk.
-Move subtly with the music — tip-toe through soft sections, stomp through loud ones.
+Incorporate subtle movements that match the feeling — tip-toe through soft sections, stomp through loud ones.
+This helps build your musical interpretation into your body.

 #99